-"Racism" means the theory, belief, or act of making value judgements that are based on racial, ethnic, or cultural differences, or which advances the claim that racial, ethnic, or cultural groups are inherently superior or inferior, thus explicitly arguing or implying that some groups are entitled to dominate, exploit, exclude, or eliminate others presumed to be inferior.
+"Racism" embodies means the theory, belief, or act of making value judgements that are based on racial, ethnic, or cultural differences, or which advances the claim that racial, ethnic, or cultural groups are inherently superior or inferior, thus explicitly arguing or implying that some groups are entitled to dominate, exploit, exclude, or eliminate others presumed to be inferior.
 Racism is practiced by individuals and groups, and it is expressed systematically through the structures, laws, regulations, practices and policies of public and private institutions, employers, and organizations.

 "Restorative Practices" refer to whole-school, relational approaches to building school climate and addressing student behavior that fosters belonging over exclusion, social engagement over control, and meaningful accountability over punishment.
 It encourages members of the school community to be constantly present, attending to needs as they arise.
 It exercises their ability to be dynamic rather than static in their responses.
 Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves-their strengths, assets, responsibilities, and also their vulnerability.
-Restorative processes and programs shall not remove from a supervisory union, supervisory district, school district, or school, SU/SD or lessen to any degree its mandatory responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Vermont Agency-of Education's "Policy for the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX.
+Restorative processes and programs shall not remove from a supervisory union, supervisory district, school district, or school, SU/SD-or lessen to any degree its mandatory responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Vermont Agency-of Education's "Policy for the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX.
+Commented [SB13]: Separated the terms to keep the definition of "Proficiency-based learning" and add the new language to description of the requirements.